On this page:

 If you choose to use wallpaper to cover part or all of your walls and only paint the trim, you can use our wallpaper calculator to determine how much you will need for your project.

-There are several options for using wallpaper to break up some of the boredom caused by paint as well.
-Wainscoting and beadboard were initially used to protect the walls from damage but are used more as a design element now.
+There are several options for using wallpaper to break up the wall and create a more interesting interior design as well.
+Wainscoting, board and batten, and beadboard were initially used to protect the walls from damage but are used more as a design element now.
 Learn more about the cost of wainscoting.

-The difference between wainscoting and beadboard is that wainscoting looks a picture frame, with bottom and top rails and side stiles.
-Some homeowners use paint or wallpaper inside the frame.
-Beadboard is like paneling with trim or mopboard at the bottom and chair rail at the top.
+The difference between wainscoting and beadboard is that wainscoting looks like a picture frame, with bottom and top rails and side stiles.
+Some homeowners use paint or wallpaper inside the frame to create a more decorative effect.
+Beadboard is like paneling with trim or mopboard at the bottom and chair rail at the top, and is made up of many thin rails installed together.

-If you decide to use any of these alternatives to painting the entire room, subtract the amount of wainscoting, beadboard, or wallpaper coverage from the area that needs to get painted.
+If you decide to use any of these alternatives to painting the entire room, subtract the amount of wainscoting, beadboard, or wallpaper coverage from the area that needs to be painted.

 Getting Estimates for Painting a Room